ESIPFed/usage-based-discovery/README.md

 `$ zappa deploy dev`

 This will create a lambda function with the code from app.py and instantiate an API gateway.
-Static files will go into the S3 bucket listed in the config file.
+Screenshots will go into the S3 bucket listed in the config file.

 __(Q:  does bucket need to be pre-created?
 Need to find out...)__